 Kimchi is regarded as having anti-obesity, anticancer, probiotic and antioxidative properties.

 The effects of kimchi can be attributed to the wide range of beneficial compounds created by the fermentation of garlic, ginger, fish, and cabbage (36).

-Making sauerkraut is relatively easy.
+On the positive side, mking sauerkraut is much easier.
 The cabbage is simply layered, covered in salt, and then left to ferment.

 Sauerkraut Health Benefits

 Sauerkraut is rich in vitamins A, C, K and B-vitamins, as well as a wide range of essential minerals (37).

 Regular consumption of sauerkraut has links to many health benefits; research is ongoing into the impact sauerkraut has on reduced incidence of cancer and allergic reactions.

 Many researchers believe fermented cabbage is healthier than raw or cooked cabbage, and it contains an anti-cancer compound, but more research is needed (38).

 Who doesn’t love cheese?
 If you’ve tried raw cheese you’ll appreciate the fuller flavor and probiotic content.